hieubkset/pytorch-image-deblurring/README.md

 ## Prerequiste

 The project is tested on Ubuntu 16.04, GPU Titan XP.
 Note that one GPU is required to run the code.
-Otherwise, you have to change code a little bit for using CPU.
-If you use CPU for training, it may slow.
-So I recommend you using CPU/GPU strong enough and about 12G RAM.
+Otherwise, you have to modify code a little bit for using CPU.
+If  using CPU for training, it may too slow.
+So I recommend you using GPU strong enough and about 12G RAM.

 ## Dependencies